ImgBotApp/InternetNL/detail/smtp-tls/valid-cipher-FAIL_en.md

-sufficiently secure
- cipher methods not supported
+the mail server does not offer  cipher methods that are sufficiently secure